he000145/CST8911MidProject/readme.md

 I connected Power BI to the Azure SQL Database to import two types of data: raw tables containing transaction and customer information, and SQL views that contain the pre-transformed data for the dashboard.

 Technical Adjustment: I modified the SQL views to include Customer ID as the primary connector.
-This allows Power BI to create accurate relationships between tables and allows Power BI to correctly filter related data across visuals
+This allows Power BI to create accurate relationships between tables and allows Power BI to correctly filter related data across visuals.

+### Step 2: Data Modeling

+After importing the data, I organized the tables and views into a relational model in Model View.
+This setup ensures that data in one table can correctly filter related data in others.
+I used Customer ID as the main key to create these relationships, this allows cross-filtering across the entire dashboard.

 ## Duty 5 — Integration + Security/RBAC + Cost + Documentation + Cleanup -> Bryan Edler